 Yes, I’m a Hermeticist.

 What’s a Hermeticist?
-Well, I suppose the technical definition would be “someone who studies or practices Hermeticism, which is a philosophy based on wisdom teachings attributed to a mythical figure called Hermes Trismegistus, a conflation of the Greek god Hermes and the Egyptian god Thoth.
+Someone who studies or practices Hermeticism, which is a philosophy based on wisdom teachings attributed to a mythical figure called Hermes Trismegistus, a conflation of the Greek god Hermes and the Egyptian god Thoth.

-My definition of a Hermeticist is someone who believes that there are certain universal, timeless truths (“the Perennial Wisdom”) which have always been, and will always be, accessible anyone through the powers of symbol, parable, analogy, myth and initiation.
+Hermeticists believe that there are certain universal, timeless truths (“the Perennial Wisdom”) which have always been, and will always be, accessible anyone through the powers of symbol, parable, analogy, myth and initiation.
 Hermeticism is, in the words of the great Valentin Tomberg, the search for the “communal soul of religion, science, and art.”

 - True it is, without falsehood, certain and most true.